godie/JAJAT/README.md

 This project is feature-complete for its core functionality.
 Based on the project [recommendations](./RECOMMENDATIONS.md), 36 out of 38 planned features have been implemented and are fully tested.
 Recent additions include full dark mode support, improved UI with sidebar navigation, and comprehensive test coverage improvements.

 ## Recent Updates
+- **Type System Improvements**: Unified FieldDefinition types, fixed TypeScript compatibility issues with verbatimModuleSyntax
+- **Storage Key Consistency**: Standardized storage keys (jobTrackerData) for production compatibility
+- **Test Fixes**: Fixed 3 failing tests related to field definitions and column expectations
+- **Default Preferences**: Updated DEFAULT_PREFERENCES to include all fields by default for better UX
 - **Dark Mode**: Full dark mode implementation with persistent theme preference
 - **Sidebar Navigation**: Clean sidebar navigation with theme toggle and opportunities badge
-- **Test Infrastructure**: Migrated from jsdom to happy-dom, achieving 100% test pass rate (251 tests passing)
+- **Test Infrastructure**: Migrated from jsdom to happy-dom, achieving 100% test pass rate (285 tests passing)
 - **UI Improvements**: All components now support dark mode with consistent styling

 ## Next Steps